TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Assets/Index.rst

 Assets usually include CSS files, JavaScript and images / icons used for design purposes.

-Within an extension, including a site package assets can only be placed in folder :path:`Resources/Public` and subfolders of this folder.
+Within an extension, including a site package, assets can only be placed in folder :path:`Resources/Public` and subfolders of this folder.
 This folder will be symlinked into :path:`public/_assets/<some hash>`.